 This is a quick-fire section of how Rising Mist affects the Mistweaver specific traits.
 It does not affect all traits but this should clear up any misconceptions there might be.

 - Uplifted Spirits – Gains value, due to more ReMs to cleave onto

 - Misty Peaks – Gains NO VALUE as it has set procs per minute, unrelated to number of Renewing Mists out

 - Burst of Life – No interaction

-- Overflowing Mists – Gains NO VALUE as the buff for overflowing mist doesn’t extend with Enveloping Mist
+- Overflowing Mists – Gains NO VALUE, as the buff for Overflowing Mists does not extend Enveloping Mists

-So how do these changes affect the ranking of the traits?
+So how drastically do these changes affect the ranking of the traits?
 Not much.
-We still suggest using QuestionablyEpic Live to compare your Azerite, as it is up to date with the Rising Mist changes.
+We still suggest using QuestionablyEpic Live to compare your Azerite gear, as it is now updated with the Rising Mist changes.

 - Mist Wrap or Chi Burst

 - Ring of Peace

 - Summon Jade Serpent Statue or Refreshing Jade Wind